vwvw25/Minority-Report-System/stages/attribution_stage.md

 ---

 ## 1. Purpose
-The attribution stage proposes **causes** for each minority report via the transform `propose_cause_for_minority.py`.
+The attribution stage proposes **causes** for each minority report via the transform `propose_cause_for_minority.py`,
-It joins contextual and campaign data to infer the most plausible explanation for each anomaly and writes authoritative outputs to the **Minority Reports Proposed Attribution Log (MRPAL)**.
+which applies the **attribution model** (mocked in the MVP) to contextual and campaign data to infer the most plausible explanation for each anomaly.
+It writes authoritative outputs to the **Minority Reports Proposed Attribution Log (MRPAL)**.

 ---